ifail2x/usu/README.md

-# usu
+# usu!

-The official GitHub Repo for theusu!project!
+The Utibauwu themed version of osu! (heavily indev)